-Objective Actions Notes Timelines Responsible parties 1.Research The necessary principles and tools are developed to assist in ensuring that whalewatching does not significantly adversely impact on the behaviours and fitness of individual cetaceans or populations, or on their habitats.
-1.1 - Develop (and/or review), pending further comprehensive scientific research and assessment (action 1.3 refers) guiding principles to be followed in whalewatching operations to minimise potential adverse impacts Principles will need to address (as appropriate): (a) regionally specific issues; (b) sectoral issues including the nature of the whalewatching platform as well as user type commercial/recreational); (c) life history basis of species (resident vs migratory, small vs large cetaceans); and (d) the category of cetacean populations (resident, migratory in breeding ground, migratory in migratory corridor).
+Objective Actions Notes Timelines Responsible parties 1.Research Develop the necessary principles and tools to assist in ensuring that whalewatching does not have a significant adverse impact on the behaviours and fitness of individual cetaceans or populations, or on their habitats.
+1.1 - Develop (and/or review), pending further comprehensive scientific research and assessment (refer to action 1.3) guiding principles to be followed in whalewatching operations (including swim with and provisioning programs) to minimise potential adverse impacts Principles should be precautionary where data are lacking and should make every effort to address (as appropriate): (a) regionally specific issues; (b) sectoral issues including the nature of the whalewatching platform as well as user type commercial/recreational); (c) life history basis of species (resident vs migratory, small vs large cetaceans); and (d) the category of cetacean populations (resident, migratory in breeding grounds, migratory in feeding ground, migratory in migratory corridor).
 Short term Scientific Committee 1.2 - Identify data deficient and critically endangered populations likely to be subject to whalewatching.
-Develop guidance on additional mitigation measures that may be required for whalewatching operations on such populations.
+Develop precautionary guidance and advice on additional mitigation measures that may be required for whalewatching operations on such populations.
 Critically endangered populations should be defined using IUCN categories or relevant national legislation (where identification is undertaken on a regional basis).
 Short term Scientific Committee Contracting Parties

 Objective Actions Notes Timelines Responsible parties 1.Research continued 1.3 - Consider an integrated research program to better understand the possible effects of whalewatching on the demographic parameters of cetacean populations.
-The program or its components should be designed such that it is able to (a) demonstrate a causal relationship between whalewatching exposure and the survival and vital rates of exposed cetacean individuals; and (b) understand the mechanisms involved in causal effects (if they exist) in order to define a framework for improved management.
+The program or its components should be designed such that it is able to (a) demonstrate a causal relationship, if one exists, between whalewatching exposure and the survival and vital rates of exposed cetacean individuals; and (b) understand the mechanisms involved in causal effects (if they exist) in order to help define a framework for improved management.
 Consideration should also be given to the development of standard methodologies for the conduct of assessments.
 Long term Scientific Committee 2.
-Assessment Appropriately scaled monitoring programs are developed that maximise the chance of detecting adverse impacts on individual cetaceans and on populations.
-2.1 - Review and update 'operator' data collection systems and associated templates to ensure they are scientifically robust and can be used in future research / analytical studies.
+Assessment Appropriately scaled monitoring programs will be developed that maximise the chance of detecting potential adverse impacts on individual cetaceans and on populations.
+2.1 - Collate, review and update 'operator' data collection systems and associated templates to ensure they are scientifically useful and data can be used in future research / analytical studies.
 The conduct of this task needs to be informed by work designed to give effect to action 1.3.
-Previous work by the Scientific Committee - such as that on utilising the opportunities for scientific research conducted from whalewatching boats, will be relevant.
-Short term Scientific Committee 2.2 - Facilitate the development of common metrics for impact assessments which may be used to inform management of whalewatching activities to mitigate impacts on subject individuals or populations.
+Previous work by the Scientific Committee - such as that on utilising the opportunities for scientific research conducted from whalewatching boats using standardised data forms, will be relevant.
+Medium to long term Scientific Committee 2.2 - Facilitate the development of common metrics for impact assessments which may be used to inform management of whalewatching activities to mitigate potential impacts on subject individuals or populations.
 The conduct of this task needs to be informed by work designed to give effect to action 1.3.
 Development must take into account the need for regionally relevant and/or population specific metrics.
 Metrics should consider thresholds of concern, limits of acceptable change and 'exposure caps'.
-Medium term Scientific Committee 2.3 - Improve industry and public access to data, information and research results from monitoring programs.
+Long term Scientific Committee 2.3 - Improve industry and public access to data, information and research results from monitoring programs.
 Use of web-based tools should be given priority, subject to meeting the needs of remote communities.
 Medium term Scientific Committee, IWC Secretariat